alianneElm/RobIT/README.md

 # 🤖 RobIT — The Robot That Does What It's Told (Mostly)

 Welcome to **RobIT** — your loyal, grid-loving robot who follows simple directions with unwavering determination.
-Built in Python with love (and a few coffee stains), RobIT is here to walk, turn, and report — all inside a nice rectangular world you define.
+Built in Python, RobIT is here to walk, turn, and report — all inside a nice rectangular world you define.

 No batteries included.
 Just raw directional obedience.